Vietnam.vn - Nền tảng quảng bá Việt Nam

 AFP

-Alfred came to Jamaica with nothing.
-No family or friends, only a burning dream of athletics ignited by her late father, and now Alfred is the one who keeps the fire burning.
-The turning point came to Julien Alfred when her talent was discovered while she was studying at the University of Texas (USA).
-The runner born in 2003 was quickly recruited to the University of Texas athletics team, where she was trained by coach Edrick Floreal, who trained European 100m champion Dina Asher-Smith.
-Although a shy and timid girl, Alfred was able to unleash her full potential under Floreal's coaching.
-"He is my father, my mentor and my coach.
+Alfred arrived in Jamaica with nothing.
+No family or friends, just a burning dream of athletics ignited by her late father, and now Alfred is the keeper of that flame.
+The turning point for Julien Alfred came when her talent was discovered while she was studying at the University of Texas.
+Born in 2003, she was quickly recruited into the University of Texas athletics team, where she was coached by Edrick Floreal, who had previously trained European 100m champion Dina Asher-Smith.
+A shy and reserved girl, Alfred's potential was fully realized under Floreal's guidance.
+"He was my father, my mentor, and my coach.
 Competing in athletics at the highest level always comes with pressure.
-I appreciate what Floreal has done, not only from a coaching perspective, but also as a person.
-He sees me as a real person, not just an athlete," Alfred emphasized.
-Then, during his 5 years in the US school track, Julien Alfred has achieved countless achievements.
-At the 2021-2022 and 2022-2023 NCAA College Athletics Championships, Alfred won the 100m and 4x100m (outdoor) and 60m and 200m (indoor) events.
+I appreciate what Floreal has done, not just for his coaching philosophy, but also as a person.
+He treated me like a real person, not just an athlete," Alfred emphasized.
+Over the course of his five years competing at the college level in the United States, Julien Alfred achieved numerous successes.
+At the 2021-2022 and 2022-2023 National Collegiate Athletics Championships (NCAA), Alfred won the 100m and 4x100m relays (outdoor) and the 60m and 200m relays (indoor).

 Extraordinary willpower

-However, Julien Alfred's difference lies in the fact that she has developed herself from a pure school runner to a professional.
-"It's a difficult adjustment that many kids can't make, when there are so many obstacles.
+However, Julien Alfred is different because she developed herself from a pure school runner to a professional.
+"That's a difficult adjustment that many kids can't make, with so many obstacles.
 Alfred is so talented," coach Floreal shared about his student.
-The huge amount of determination of the girl who once ran barefoot on the sands of Saint Lucia has brought Alfred step by step to the top.
-After completing her university career, she defeated Richardson in the 100m event at the Istvan Gyulai Athletics Championships in Szekesfehervar, Hungary.
+The immense willpower of the girl who once ran barefoot on the sandy shores of Saint Lucia has propelled Alfred step by step to the top.
+After completing her university career, she beat Richardson in the 100m at the Istvan Gyulai Athletics Championships in Szekesfehervar, Hungary.

 Nhân tố kiệt xuất cực lạ đến từ đảo quốc chỉ 200.000 dân, giành HCV Olympic là ai?- Ảnh 3.